Grivj/php_leetcode/README.md

-# php_leetcode
+# Php leetcode-like problems
- Leetcode problems to review PHP
+Reviewing PHP with leetcode-like problems.
+Problems are either from leetcode or from codility's lessons (https://app.codility.com/programmers/lessons/1-iterations/)